HriGunov/AlphaTech/README.md

 # AlphaTech
-Online shop that I'am doing for school
+Concept e-commerce site that I'am doing for school.